-The second frieze shows a Roman Emperor making a sacrifice in front of an altar decorated with garlands.
-The Emperor wears a military tunic and paludamentum (a military robe) and is crowned by a Nike.
-On the right of the altar is a male figure, possibly Theseus, and next to him Heracles while four Amazons are fleeing from him.
+The second frieze shows a Roman Emperor sacrificing in front of an altar decorated with garlands.
+The emperor wears a military tunic and paludamentum (a military robe) and is crowned by a Nike.
+On the right of the altar is a male figure, possibly Theseus, and next to him is Heracles while four Amazons are fleeing from him.
 The Amazons, according to myth, took refuge in the Temple of Artemis at Ephesus from both Heracles and Dionysus.

-The third frieze depicts three female figures which have been identified as Amazons fleeing from Dionysus.
-Dionysus is shown embracing a Satyr in the centre of the relief with Pan holding a thyrsus on his right.
-Next to him, a figure sits on an elephant and a dancing Maenad is holding a cymbal.
+The third frieze depicts three female figures who have been identified as Amazons fleeing from Dionysus.
+Dionysus is shown embracing a Satyr in the centre of the relief, with Pan holding a thyrsus on his right.
+Next to him, a figure sits on an elephant, and a dancing Maenad holds a cymbal.

 The fourth frieze portrays various divinities: from left to right; Dea Roma, Selene (Moon), Helios (Sun), Apollo, Artemis, Heracles, Dionysus, Hermes, Aphrodite, Ares and Athena.
 In the middle of the frieze are Androclus and his dog.

 During the imperial period, the image of the city founder could be seen throughout the city.
 Androclus was also represented in various statuary forms, while the boar appeared on coins minted in Ephesus.
 A statue from the Fountain of Trajan shows him standing with his dog.